 How to Find DIY Recipes Faster

 To use crafting materials, you need to find the corresponding seasonal DIY Recipes so you can craft one of these awesome-looking Tree’s Bounty items.
 In total, there are 11 Tree’s Bounty items.
 However, only nine of them can be found right now.
 The Tree’s Bounty Big Tree and the Tree’s Bounty Arch recipes, which are probably the most desirable autumn items, won't begin spawning until the 16th of November.
-These two recipes require a third crafting material called Maple Leaves, which begin spawning around our islands in the middle of November, and until Maple Leaves can be collected, the big tree and arch recipes won't spawn.
+These two recipes require a third crafting material called Maple Leaves that begin spawning around our islands in the middle of November, and until Maple Leaves can be collected, the big tree and arch recipes won't spawn.
 With that said, there are still nine Tree’s Bounty recipes to find.

 Most of these recipes are found in the Balloons that float across your skies.
 The best tip to collect as many recipes as you can is to farm the Balloons in a balloon hunt and shoot down every single one.
 To do this, you have to hang around on your beach, running up and down, and wait.
 A balloon should spawn into your islands every five minutes.
 So, if you run along the shore until one floats in, you'll be there ready to shoot it down.
 If you do a spot of fishing or something like that, you'll collect a bunch of presents in no time, and hopefully, they will contain new recipes.